Good sources of iron

 Tea and coffee also contain a substance that can make it harder for the body to absorb iron.
-So cutting down on tea and coffee could help improve your iron levels.
+Avoid drinking tea and coffee with meals or immediately after, as this could help improve your iron levels

 Although liver is a good source of iron, do not eat it if you are pregnant.
 This is because it is also rich in vitamin A, large amounts of which can damage your unborn baby.

 Most people should be able to get all the iron they need by eating a varied and balanced diet.
 If you take iron supplements, do not take too much because this could be harmful.